31 January 2021

-The crafts involved were on their way to Rosyth to take part in fleet exercises, during misty weather conditions.
+The crafts involved were steaming out of the Forth to the North Sea to take part in fleet exercises, during misty weather conditions.
 They included:

 - Three battleships with destroyers